abdullahmeda/anomalyze/README.md

 1. **ML Detection**: Prophet/ARIMA detects a volume spike on a specific date
 2. **Agent Invocation**: The agent is called with the anomaly date
 3. **Tool Calls**: The agent uses tools to gather statistics and read ticket samples
-4. **Report Generation**: A structured incident report is produced via OpenAI's structured outputs
+4. **Report Generation**: A structured incident report is produced by the LLM agent

 ### Available Tools